marco507/Habit-Tracking-Application/README.md

 1. Download the application package from Github and extract the contents.
 2. Install `pipenv` with `pip install pipenv` if you don't have it already installed.
 3. Open a command prompt in the extracted folder and execute `pipenv install` to install the dependencies.
-4. Run `pipenv shell` to enter the new virtual environment
+4. Run `pipenv shell` to enter the new virtual environment.
-5. You are ready to use the habit tracker
+5. You are ready to use the habit tracker.

 ## Usage
 For using the habit tracker refer to the manual which is contained in the application package.